tencentyun/intlcloud-documents/product_new/视频产品中心/视频处理/常见问题/转码相关问题_intl_en.md

 ### Why did transcoding fail?

 Transcoding failure refers to a failure that occurs during any subtask.
-This includes transcoding, screencapturing, watermarking, video audit, content recognition and content analysis.
+This includes transcoding, screencapturing, watermarking,  content recognition and content analysis.
 You can determine the error type based on the returned error code and message, as shown below:
 - Incorrect source file metadata or unsupported format.
 - Failed screencapturing (due to lack of video stream), unknown errors, etc.